mongodb/mongo-c-driver/src/libmongoc/doc/client-side-field-level-encryption.rst

   $ cmake -DENABLE_SHARED_BSON=ON ..
   $ cmake --build . --target install

-Then, you should be able to build libmongoc with Client-Side Encryption.
+Then, you should be able to build libmongoc with CSFLE.

 .. parsed-literal::